PostgREST/postgrest/install.rst

 Binary Release
 ==============

+[ `Download from release page <https://github.com/begriffs/postgrest/releases/latest>`_ ]

-The `release page <https://github.com/begriffs/postgrest/releases/latest>`_ has precompiled binaries for Mac OS X, Windows, and several Linux distros.
+The release page has precompiled binaries for Mac OS X, Windows, and several Linux distros.
 Extract the tarball and run the binary inside with the :code:`--help` flag to see usage instructions:

 .. code-block:: bash